-Your mates are out without you at bars and houses, their 'Top 5' a big smack in the face like the MySpace Top 8 of yore.
+Your mates are out without you at bars and houses, their 'Top Five' a big smack in the face like the MySpace Top 8 of yore.

-So, this year has been a real whirlwind on the social front.
+So, restrictions have been a real whirlwind on the social front.
 From starting out NYE 2020 with an absolute bang, chanting with thousands of people to the cries of, 'It's gonna be my year!'
-(Lol!) to a swift lockdown with literally no-one but you and your internet connection for company.
+(Lol!) to a swift lockdown with literally no one but you and your internet connection for company.
 Then there were rules around five people in the home or out and about, 10 at a park, eight at a table, whatever they are (they change so much!) it can be hard not to feel overwhelmed, confused - and left out.

 I'll admit, the one good thing about lockdown was zero fomo (fear of missing out).
 Like, I'm not jealous of the 10th puzzle you completed with your partner on your Saturday night mate - I have my own to get through.

 Now, I know it's lame.
-I know it's immature, and I am a 32 year old woman, not a 15 year old aspiring TiK ToK star.
-I try to rationalise my thoughts as to why I feel this way (with critical thinking, a term I just learnt in my third decade), why I care, and what I can do about it.
-So, if you're like me (please can someone else be as lame?) in trying to cure it, apparently, there's some tips for us:
+I know it's immature, and I am a 32-year-old woman, not a 15-year-old aspiring TiK ToK star.
+I try to rationalise my thoughts as to why I feel this way (with critical thinking, a term I just learned in my third decade), why I care, and what I can do about it.
+So, if you're like me in trying to cure it, apparently, there are some tips for us:

-You can't fit everyone in your Top 5, either
+You can't fit everyone in your Top Five, either

 Like, legally.
 Source: GiPHY

 I recently saw on Instagram that friends of mine had gotten together for a dinner.
-Whilst the best idea is to just - you know - just not go on fucking Instagram you wanker, I did, and so my initial (babyish, yes) reaction was - why didn't they invite me?
+Whilst the best idea is to just - you know - not go on Instagram, I did, and so my initial reaction was - why didn't they invite me?
 (I know, so insecure).
-The stupidest thing was - I was literally out at a dinner with other friends at the time!
-So I had to think rationally, shit, they could say the same about you (even if in my head I was like, nooo, these are different people - aren't I the main character in every social setting?!)
+But I had to think rationally.
 It just isn't possible for all of us to always be everywhere and at every social event, even if I need contact so much that right now I'd go to the opening of an envelope.
-If you can't have six, wake up - neither can they!
+If you can't have six peeps at your event, wake up - neither can they!